After Criticism, Feinstein to Step Down as Top Judiciary Dem

 Feinstein, 87, said in a statement that she would not seek the position in the next Congress.
 She did not say why, but said she would instead focus on wildfire and drought issues and the effects of climate change, which are important in her home state.
 She plans to continue to serve on the Judiciary, Appropriations and intelligence panels, but said she will not seek the role of top Democrat on any of those committees.

-Illinois Sen. Dick Durbin, the Senate’s No. 2 Democrat, has expressed interest in the Judiciary post.
-Durbin is third in seniority after Feinstein and Vermont Sen. Patrick Leahy, who is expected to remain as top Democrat on the powerful Appropriations committee.
+Illinois Sen. Dick Durbin, the Senate’s No. 2 Democrat, said he will seek to replace Feinstein as the committee's top Democrat.
+He is third in seniority on the panel, after Vermont Sen. Patrick Leahy, who is currently the top Democrat on the appropriations committee.

+Durbin organized the Democratic response during the Barrett hearings, coordinating an effort to focus the criticism on the court's upcoming consideration of the health care law and away from the nominee personally.
+He led daily news conferences during breaks in the hearings with the other Democrats on the panel while Feinstein usually did not appear.

+“We have to roll up our sleeves and get to work on undoing the damage of the last four years and protecting fundamental civil and human rights,” Durbin said in a statement.

 Feinstein, first elected in 1992, has been a powerful force in the Democratic Party and is the former chairwoman of the intelligence panel.
-She has not shied from bipartisanship even as both parties have become increasingly polarized.
+She has not shied from bipartisanship even as her state has become increasingly liberal and both parties have become more polarized.

-That tension came to a head at the hearings for Barrett, when Feinstein closed out the proceedings with an embracefor Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., publicly thanking the chairman for a job well done.
-Democrats had fiercely opposed Barrett's nomination to replace the late liberal icon Justice Ruth Bader Ginsburg.
+That tension came to a head at the Barrett hearings, when Feinstein closed out the proceedings with an embracefor Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., and a public thanks to Graham for a job well done.
+Democrats fiercely opposed Barrett's nomination to replace the late liberal icon Justice Ruth Bader Ginsburg.

 “This has been one of the best set of hearings that I’ve participated in,” Feinstein said at the end of the hearing.